Canop/hu.js/readme.md

 This function is used to

-- create a svg element (and optionnaly append it to an existing html or svg element)
+- create an svg element (and optionally append it to an existing html or svg element)
 - find an existing svg element with a css selector
-- wrap a provided svg element (and optionnaly append it to an existing html or svg element)
+- wrap a provided svg element (and optionally append it to an existing html or svg element)

 In all cases, there's always exactly one svg element in a resulting `Hu` object.
 The `hu` function returns `null` if the passed arguments make it impossible to create the element.
 If a provided selector (or nodelist, or jquery set, or array of elements) refers to more than one element, only the first one is considered.

-#### Exemples
+#### Examples

-Create a `svg` element and adding it to `document.body` :
+Create an `svg` element and add it to `document.body`:

     var svg = hu('<svg>', document.body);

-Just create an element that we'll append later :
+Just create an element that we'll append later:

     var group = hu('<g>');

-Get an element we have in our group :
+Get an element we have in our group:

     var rect = hu('#rectId', group);